-Clarence H. Carter was appointed to serve as a member of the Governor’s Cabinet as the Commissioner of the Tennessee Department of Human Services in January 2021.
-Mr. Carter leads the state’s second largest agency with an operating budget of more than $2.3 billion and nearly 4,000 employees working in offices in all 95 counties.
-The Department is responsible for administering programs and services to support the overall well-being of individuals and families through employment assistance, vocational training, protective services and programs to meet essential needs.
+Clarence H. Carter was appointed to serve as a member of Governor Bill Lee’s Cabinet as the Commissioner of the Tennessee Department of Human Services (TDHS) in January 2021.
+Mr. Carter leads the state’s second-largest agency with an operating budget of more than $3 billion and nearly 4,000 employees working in offices in all 95 counties.
+Through more than 17 programs and services, the Department partners with Tennesseans to facilitate nutrition programs, employment assistance, vocational training, and protective services to enhance their well-being.

-Mr. Carter has served his entire career administrating public safety net agencies and programs at the federal, state, and local levels of government, serving two presidents, four governors, and a mayor.
-Mr. Carter served as the Director of the Arizona Department of Economic Security and Commissioner of the Virginia Department of Social Services.
-He also managed the Supplemental Nutrition Assistance Program and served as the Director of the Office of Community Services during the Bush Administration.
+Mr. Carter has more than 30 years of experience in the public safety net space, including serving four governors, a mayor and in the administrations of President George W. Bush and President Donald Trump.
+Mr. Carter served as Director of the Arizona Department of Economic Security and Commissioner of the Virginia Department of Social Services.
+He also managed the Supplemental Nutrition Assistance Program and served as the Director of the Office of Community Services.
 On the local level, Mr. Carter served as Director of the Washington, D.C., Department of Human Services, where he led an initiative to transform the District’s shelter-based homeless system to one that assisted those served to finding permanent residency.

-Mr. Carter also founded the Institute for the Improvement of the Human Condition in 2015.
+In 2015, Mr. Carter founded the Institute for the Improvement of the Human Condition.
 At that organization, he worked with state and local safety net agencies to meet the emergency needs of socially and economically vulnerable citizens.

 Mr. Carter earned his bachelor’s degree at the Indiana University of Pennsylvania in Indiana, Pennsylvania.
-Mr. Carter has an enduring commitment to transform the social services safety net so that services not only support recipients with their short-term needs, but also position them for long lasting self-sustainability.
+Mr. Carter has an enduring commitment to transform the safety net by connecting economically, socially, and developmentally vulnerable individuals and families to services that expand beyond their short-term needs, but also position them for long-lasting success.